edwinb-ai/LeastSquaresSVM/docs/src/index.md

 ```@meta
-CurrentModule = Elysivm
+CurrentModule = LeastSquaresSVM
 ```

-# Elysivm
+# LeastSquaresSVM

-This is `Elysivm`, a Least Squares Support Vector Machine (LSSVM) implementation in pure Julia.
+This is `LeastSquaresSVM`, a Least Squares Support Vector Machine (LSSVM) implementation in pure Julia.
 It is meant to be used together with the fantastic [MLJ.jl](https://alan-turing-institute.github.io/MLJ.jl/dev/) Machine Learning framework.